Jasper Therapeutics Inc. [JSPR] stock Initiated by Cantor Fitzgerald analyst, price target now $10

 Sponsored

-First two participants with peripheral blood chimerism at 60 days after allogeneic stem cell transplant achieved 100% donor myeloid chimerism.
+Based on preclinical and clinical studies showing inhibition of c-Kit signaling, depletion of mast cells in skin and lung and extended pharmacokinetics of subcutaneous dosing, the Company has prioritized rapidly starting a clinical study in severe chronic urticaria.
+In the meantime, while the Company does not have any near-term plans to initiate a Phase 3 study in AML/MDS, the Company will continue to work with the U.S. Food and Drug Administration, the transplant community and potential partners to explore development pathways and ensure briquilimab remains ready for a pivotal Phase 3 study in AML/MDS stem cell transplant.

-The results of the trading session contributed to over 62450375 shares changing hands.
-Over the past one week, the price volatility of Jasper Therapeutics Inc. stands at 46.08% while the volatility over the past one month is 22.34%.
+Over the last 12 months, JSPR stock dropped by -75.81%.
+The one-year Jasper Therapeutics Inc. stock forecast points to a potential upside of 77.24.
+The average equity rating for JSPR stock is currently 1.60, trading closer to a bullish pattern in the stock market.

-The market cap for JSPR stock reached $99.27 million, with 36.57 million shares outstanding and 25.74 million shares in the current float.
-Compared to the average trading volume of 69.68K shares, JSPR reached a trading volume of 62450375 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $75.82 million, with 36.57 million shares outstanding and 25.74 million shares in the current float.
+Compared to the average trading volume of 1.45M shares, JSPR stock reached a trading volume of 21691079 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Cantor Fitzgerald have made an estimate for Jasper Therapeutics Inc. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on February 28, 2022.
 While these analysts kept the previous recommendation, Credit Suisse raised their target price to Outperform.
 The new note on the price target was released on November 08, 2021, representing the official price target for Jasper Therapeutics Inc. stock.

-Jasper Therapeutics Inc. [JSPR] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 394.58.
-With this latest performance, JSPR shares gained by 346.25% in over the last four-week period, additionally plugging by 25.11% over the last 6 months – not to mention a drop of -65.10% in the past year of trading.
+Jasper Therapeutics Inc. [JSPR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -39.78.
+With this latest performance, JSPR shares gained by 193.23% in over the last four-week period, additionally sinking by -28.26% over the last 6 months – not to mention a drop of -75.81% in the past year of trading.

 Jasper Therapeutics Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 7.10 and a Current Ratio set at 7.10.